JaeSeok1218/Python/Network/README.md

 ### CS5486
 * **Basic Codes**
-  - Open a `.txt` file / Draw an undirected graph with its subgraph / Draw a directed graph / Degree of nodes
+  - Open a `.txt` file / Draw an undirected graph with its subgraph / Draw a directed graph / Degree of nodes / Subfigure

 * **Histogram and Density**
   - Histogram Comparison / Density and Mean degree of undirected graph / Mean degree of directed graph